mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/common-widgets/image.md

 Default: *Yes*

-{{% alert type="info" %}}This property is not supported on native mobile pages.{{% /alert %}}
+{{% alert color="info" %}}This property is not supported on native mobile pages.{{% /alert %}}

 ### 2.5 Visibility Section {#visibility}

-{{% snippet file="/static/_includes/refguide8/visibility-section-link.md" %}}
+{{% snippet file="refguide8/visibility-section-link.md" %}}

 ## 3 Converting to an Image Viewer

 You can convert an image to an image viewer that allows you to display dynamic data.
-For more information on image viewer and its properties, see [Image Viewer](image-viewer).
+For more information on image viewer and its properties, see [Image Viewer](/refguide8/image-viewer/).

 To convert an image widget into an image viewer, do the following: